kyma-project/serverless/docs/user/tutorials/01-50-sync-function-with-gitops.md

   export GH_FOLDER="{GIT_REPO_FOLDER_FOR_FUNCTION_RESOURCES}"
   ```

-4. Run this command to apply CRDs of the Flux operator to the `flux` Namespace on your cluster:
+4. Run this command to apply CRDs of the Flux operator to the `flux` namespace on your cluster:

   ```bash
   fluxctl install \